 We have, and will continue to seek, long-term CNG, LNG and RNG station construction, maintenance and fuel sales contracts with various governmental bodies, which accounted for approximately 19% of our revenues for the three months ended March 31, 2015 and approximately 33%, 19% and 18% of our annual revenues in 2012, 2013 and 2014, respectively.
 In addition to normal business risks, our contracts with these government entities are often subject to unique risks, some of which are beyond our control.
 Long-term government contracts and related orders are subject to cancellation if adequate appropriations for subsequent performance periods are not made.
 The termination of funding for a government program supporting any of our government contracts could result in a loss of anticipated future revenues attributable to that contract, which could have a negative impact on our operations.
 In addition, government entities with which we contract are often able to modify, curtail or terminate contracts with us without prior notice at their convenience, and are only liable for payment for work done and commitments made at the time of termination.
 Modification, curtailment or termination of significant contracts could have a material adverse effect on our results of operations and financial condition.
-Further, government contracts are frequently awarded only after competitive bidding processes, which are often approximatel.
-In many cases, unsuccessful bidders for government contracts are provided the opportunity to formally protest certain contract awards through various agencies or other administrative and judicial channels.
+Further, government contracts are provided the opportunity to formally protest certain contract awards through various agencies or other administrative and judicial channels.
 The protest process may substantially delay a successful bidder's contract performance, result in cancellation of the contract award entirely and distract management.
 As a result, we may not be awarded contracts for which we bid and substantial delays or cancellation of contracts may follow any successful bids as a result of such protests.